 “A contractor is any person who engages in the business of construction and includes subcontractors, general contractors and any other person arranging for the performance of work on real property.”

 There are a couple of exceptions.
 If you’re a homeowner doing a handy project, you don’t need a license, of course.
-If you make less than $5,000 a year, you don’t need one either.
+If you make less than $5,000 a year, you don’t need a license either.
 But for most contractors, a license is a must.
 Fair warning: if you get fined and don’t pay, the state will add you to a public list of contractors who are in violation.
 Yikes!

-Does getting a license sound like a no-brainer?
+Does getting a contractor's license sound like a no-brainer?
 I agree!
 Next, let’s talk about how you can get one.

 The first step—get a quote for a business insurance plan, including general liability insurance and workers’ compensation (if you have more than one employee).
 During the application process, the state of Nebraska will ask you about your insurance coverage.